Show 33 – Internal Communications with ŠKODA, Lloyds Bank and IBM

 Show 33 was recorded at Quadriga’s Internal Communications conference, Berlin.

-Our presenter, Russell Goldsmith, was first joined by Tomáš Novotný, Head of Internal Communications at ŠKODA Auto who was at the conference presenting on how the company has had to overcome challenges in talking to employees who, given they work mainly in factories, predominantly aren’t desk based and so are not easy to reach through intranets and online channels.
+Russell Goldsmith, was first joined by Tomáš Novotný, Head of Internal Comms at ŠKODA Auto.
+Tomas presented on how the company has had to overcome challenges in talking to employees who, given they work mainly in factories, predominantly aren’t desk based and so are not easy to reach through intranets and online channels.
 Therefore traditional print media is still important for Škoda, and they continue to produce a weekly magazine, Skoda Mobil, and monthly newspaper, as well as still using pin-boards around the manufacturing plants.

 Tomas explained that his team carefully analyses all activity to help continually improve what they do and one a further challenge, given how strong their trade union is, was to gain the respect and trust from employees.
 They therefore simplified the language used in the magazine and newspaper, which has resulted in people reading more articles, plus the team added more graphics and pictures, and now share more stories about the employees themselves, reducing the amount of articles about senior and top management.